oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 saying "Schema authors should not create TypeNames containing the System character, but schema processing tools may do so".

-Examples of the use of extensions and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.
-As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an extension that leads to the anonymous definition of a new type when processed by automated tooling.
+Examples of the use of shortcuts and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.
+As noted in [Section&nbsp;3.1.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an shortcut that leads to the anonymous definition of a new type when processed by automated tooling.
 The example provided there is: